infinum/android-sentinel/tool-networkemulator/README.md

 **Q: App crashes with OkHttp errors**
 - Ensure OkHttp dependency is included in your project
-- Verify you're using a compatible OkHttp version (4.x)
+- Verify you're using a compatible OkHttp version

-**Q: Settings don't persist**
-- Settings are stored in SharedPreferences and should persist
-- Check if your app has proper storage permissions
-- Try using "Reset to Defaults" and reconfiguring

-## Benefits

-- ✅ Test app behavior under poor network conditions
-- ✅ Validate loading states and error handling
-- ✅ Identify timeout issues
-- ✅ Improve user experience for users with slow connections
-- ✅ No need for external tools or proxy configuration
-- ✅ Works on both emulators and physical devices